-And it just so happens that altogether, we have something like…let’s see…52 employees, average of ~11.5 years experience each in the camp world, divide by x, carry the two, take the square root of the remainder…and the area under the curve amounts to approximately six centuries worth of combined camp experience.
-Our camp professionals are top notch.
+And it just so happens that all together, we have something like…let’s see…52 employees, average of ~11.5 years experience each in the camp world, divide by x, carry the two, take the square root of the remainder…and the area under the curve amounts to approximately six centuries worth of combined camp experience.
+Our camp professionals are top-notch.

 …what makes a camp person…a camp person?

 Is it some sense of altruism?
 Or determination?
 Maybe it’s the ability to Blob like a boss?

 (Which everyone may or may not be required to do as part of applying to CampMinder, by the way.)

 It’s probably a bit of all three – and whole lot more.
 Camp people are special; just ask anyone who’s ever been to camp.
 The people they interact with – the directors, the counselors, the nurses – they leave an indelible mark on each camper that passes through the front gate.